tskeeley/wireguard-manager/.github/CODE_OF_CONDUCT.md

 ## 5. Weapons Policy

-No weapons will be allowed at this repository events, community spaces, or in other areas covered by the scope of this Code of Conduct.
-Weapons include but are not limited to guns, explosives (including fireworks), and large knives such as those used for hunting or display, as well as any other item used to cause injury or harm to others.
+No weapons will be allowed at these repository events, community spaces, or in other areas covered by the scope of this Code of Conduct.
+Weapons include but are not limited to guns, explosives (including fireworks), and large knives such as those used for hunting or display and any other item used to cause injury or harm to others.
 Anyone seen in possession of one of these items will be asked to leave immediately, and will only be allowed to return without the weapon.
 Community members are further expected to comply with all state and local laws on this matter.

 ## 6. Consequences of Unacceptable Behavior